Tutorial on Creating Solar System Targets in APT

 4. Defining a Level 1 minor body

 To learn how to download APT and start a JWST proposal, see Moving Target APT Instructions.
-After this tutorial you may want to read Tutorial on Creating Solar System Targets in APT and Tutorial on Visualizing Dithers of a Solar System Observation in APT.
+After this tutorial, you may want to read Tutorial on Creating Solar System Observations in APT and Tutorial on Visualizing Solar System Observations in APT.

 The following examples are by no means exhaustive.
 If you have questions please contact the help desk.